KhronosGroup/OpenXR-Docs/specification/README.md

 Before building the specification, install the necessary prerequisite tools as described later in this document.

+You may instead choose to use the `open-in-docker.sh` script, which will mount the repository in a container built from an image with all the necessary tools installed.
+See that script for more details.
+You can find the associated Dockerfile at https://github.com/KhronosGroup/DockerContainers/blob/master/Dockerfile.openxr

 ## Conditional Inclusion of Extensions

 By default, the specification is built without including the content belonging